iris2hu/sense-aware-lexical-sophistication/README.md

     -device_map 0 \           # please specify the GPU device you plan to use
     -model_dir bert_base \    # please specify the directory of the pre-trained BERT model
     -show_tokens_to_client \
-    -priority_batch_size 32   # batch_size is set based on GPU memory, in our study we use the Nvidia 1080ti with 11G memory
+    -priority_batch_size 32   # batch_size is set based on GPU memory, in this study the Nvidia 1080TI (11G memory) is used.
 ```

 Step 2.
 Tag the senses for polysemous words